benburrill/halt_is_defeat/README.rst

 For more information on what's really going on here, see https://github.com/benburrill/sphinx, but to provide some small comfort that this isn't flagrantly impossible, Sphinx is not Turing complete.
-It is "Turing-complete-ish" (just like your computer is), but that only means its halting problem is generally intractable, not undecidable.
+It is "Turing-complete-ish" (similar to how your computer is), but that only means its halting problem is generally intractable, not undecidable.

 Sphinx's entire execution is based around this.
 The instruction set provides only a single jump instruction, the "Turing jump instruction",